miaodai/miaodai.github.io/_pages/research.md

 ## Work in Progress

-* “The role of pressure groups in international trade in waste: A gravity approach”
+* “The role of pressure groups on international trade in waste: A gravity approach”
 * “Common ownership in a nonrenewable market”
 * “Solving Feedback Nash equilibria with more heterogenous players: using Markov chain approximation method”